guybedford/package-name-resolution/README.md

 The cost here is that the value of _"name"_ gets reserved in the resolver within the package, and cannot resolve to any other dependencies other than the package itself.

-### CommonJS Support
+### FAQ

+#### What about tooling support?

+This proposal is designed to apply to not just Node.js but also other tools so that support can be provided throughout the ecosystem for the conventions it specifies.
+That will take some time, but with Node.js leading the way it shouldn't take long for tooling to follow, since this provides a solution to a well-known problem.

+#### Could this be supported for CommonJS?

+That is still unclear.
 This proposal is currently only for the ES Module resolver, but support could be provided for the CommonJS resolver as well.

-The only concern here is that this might break existing packages that happen to have a "dependencies" entry matching their own "name" entry, so there are some backwards compatibility concerns here that would need to be worked out.
+The concern here is that this might break existing packages that happen to have a "dependencies" entry matching their own "name" entry, so there are some backwards compatibility concerns here that would need to be worked out.

+### Specification & Implementation

+No specification or implementation work has begun yet.